 Will Stopping Statins Reverse Diabetes?

-Current scientific views suggest that stopping statin therapy alone is unlikely to reverse diabetes.
-The development of diabetes is multifactorial, and while statins may contribute to an increased risk, lifestyle factors, genetics, and other medications also play a significant role.
+The up to date scientific studies demonstrate that statin therapy alone is not likely to reverse diabetes.
+The development of diabetes is multi-factorial, and while statins may elevate the risk, other lifestyle factors, genetic predisposition, and other medications also contribute substantially.

 You May Also Like To Read: Prediabetes ICD 10: Types, Causes, And Treatment